 The ranch also includes 184 acre feet of water storage in the Sierra Blanca Reservoir aka Montez Reservoir that can be used for irrigation, recreation, fish propagation and fire protection.
 The reservoir adjoins the San Isabel National Forest and sits in a picturesque setting just below the towering peaks.
 This water can be used to further expand irrigation on Singing River Ranch and to create more water features on the ranch.
 The ranch also has recreational use of the Wilson Reservoir that is situated on the ranch along the Dry Creek drainage.

 The ranch currently grazes cattle on the deeded ground as well as the adjoining state and federal lands.
 The Forest Service permit allows for 200 cow/calf pairs to graze for 2.5 months during the summer months and there is plenty of forage and access to water for a small cattle operation.

 The ranch has such important and critical natural habitat for plants and wildlife and attractive open space of a pristine natural character with magnificent scenic values that a conservation easement was placed on 800 acres near the headquarters.
+The remaining 5,300 acres is unencumbered.
 These important qualities will forever be protected for the use and enjoyment of any prospective buyer and their heirs and assigns for generations to come.
 The 800 acres protected by the easement is generally along the Deer Creek drainage.
-The easement reserves a building site for one recreational home and permits the construction of additional buildings for agricultural and recreational purposes, and permits the existing fishing cabin near one of the ponds.
+The easement reserves a building site for one home and permits the construction of additional buildings for agricultural and recreational purposes.
 The conservation easement was conveyed to the San Isabel Foundation, a local land trust whose mission is to provide for the preservation of agricultural land, historic sites and structures, open space, scenic beauty, wildlife, water and other natural and historic resources along the Sangre de Cristo Mountains.